PlayQ/unity-uitest-tool/README.md

 * `Type classType` - type of `ShowHelperBase` class to be applied to the action;
 * `string description` - assertation's brief description (shown in recorder's dropdown list of assertations);
 * `bool isDefault` false - optional argument that indicates whether this assertation should be used to selected `GameObject` by default.
-In case of multiple default assertations available recorder resolves it by selecting one of them,
+In case of multiple default assertations available recorder resolves it by selecting one of them.

 ### How Recording works with Assertations